I. Outlook

 - Decentralization

-- Distributed Network: The protocol operates on a distributed network of nodes, ensuring reliability and protecting against risks of centralized failure points.
+- Distributed Network: The protocol operates on a distributed network of nodes, ensuring reliability and mitigating the risk of centralized failure points.

 - User Autonomy: Spaces within the protocol are governed by users, fostering a community-driven environment where users can control their communication channels.